Why Study Graphic Design?

 - Digital Imaging Lab

 During your junior year, you will receive direct feedback on your work to date from faculty and your peers, plus mentoring on how to focus your efforts going forward.
 Throughout your time at North Park, faculty will take this type of vested interest in you and your goals.

 Senior art majors who concentrate in graphic design participate in the Senior Show during their final semester.
-You’ll select 10 representative works, create an artist’s statement, and display your work publicly in the Carlson Tower Art Gallery.
+You’ll create an artist’s statement and cohesive body of work.
+You will professionally display your work publicly in the Carlson Tower Art Gallery.
 This will become part of your portfolio in your job search.